|Artist's Statement||Quotes about tdnda Kooluris Dobbs||Commission Agreements||Commercial Clients|

 She has lectured in Canada and internationally.
 These include The Throckmorton Literary Festival, England; Ryerson University; George Brown College: The Blake Library, Stuart, Florida, Drew University, Madison and The Morris Museum, Morristown, New Jersey and sailing the high seas from Athens to Antarctica on the Ocean Explorer II.

 Her portraits, landscapes, still lifes and photographs are found in corporate and private collections worldwide including AGF Management Ltd.; The Toronto Stock Exchange; The Ontario Government Art Collection, Parliament Bldg., Queen’s Park; Pine Manor College; Mt.
-Sinai Hospital; Midland Walwyn; Merrill Lynch; Aon Reed Stenhouse; Glaxo-Wellcome; Faculty of Dentistry, Faculty of Law, The Munk Centre of International Studies and Massey College, Univ. of Toronto and the Harry Ransom Humanities Research Center, Univ. of Texas at Austin.
+Sinai Hospital; Midland Walwyn; Merrill Lynch; Aon Reed Stenhouse; Glaxo-Wellcome; Faculty of Dentistry, Faculty of Law, The Munk Centre of International Studies and Massey College, Univ. of Toronto, the Harry Ransom Humanities Research Center, Univ. of Texas at Austin and The University of Western Ontario.

-Her most recent one-woman exhibitions have been Please Be Seated at Visual Arts Burnaby, Ceperley House, Burnaby, B.C., Mostly Islands at Sutton Gallery, “Vatican Gardens and Roman Reflections” at the Joseph D. Carrier Gallery, Columbus Centre and First Canadian Place Gallery, Toronto, The Gardens of the Vatican at FCP, Toronto and at Drew University, Madison, New Jersey.
-She is represented by Zwicker’s Gallery, Halifax.
+Her most recent one-woman exhibitions have been at Visual Arts Burnaby, Ceperley House, Burnaby, B.C.; Mostly Islands at Sutton Gallery, “Vatican Gardens and Roman Reflections” at the Joseph D. Carrier Gallery, Columbus Centre and First Canadian Place Gallery, Toronto, The Gardens of the Vatican at FCP, Toronto and at Drew University, Madison, New Jersey; Galeria 814, Image Foundry, and Steps Dance Studio Toronto